Information on studies and teaching

 - „Regierung von Oberbayern“ via the Examination Office for Medicine of LMU for the state examinations in medicine: here.

-LMU’s libraries will be partially opened step-by-step to the public starting July 8th, 2020.
-All userss will continue to have access to lending operations and digital services.
+In general, LMU’s libraries remain opened to the public.
+All users will continue to have access to lending operations and digital services.
 In addition, scanning services have been expanded.
 Please inform yourself on the website of the University Library.

 Likewise, all other central services (Student Office, International Office) are closed to the public until further notice.
 You can find further information and contact information on the Student Office website.
 For all questions concerning studies, you can contact the central student counselling (“Zentrale Studienberatung”).
 You can find further information for Erasmus-students and the admission of international students on the website of the International Office.
 You can find information on using public transportation with a non-validated LMU card on the website of the MVV.